maxim2266/ufw-stats/README.md

   -h, --help          show this message and exit
 ```

+Installation: Just copy the `ufw-stats` file to a directory included in the `$PATH` environment variable.

 #### Output

 In the default text mode the program produces one record per each firewall action, for example: